googleforgames/agones/site/content/en/docs/Advanced/controlling-disruption.md

 When discussing game server pod disruption, it's important to keep two factors in mind:

-* **Session Length:** What is your game servers session length (the time from when the `GameServer` is allocated to when its shutdown)?
-In general, we bucket the session lengths into "less than 10 minutes", "10 minutes to an hour", and "greater than an hour".
-(See [below](#whats-special-about-ten-minutes-and-one-hour) if you are curious about session length considerations.)
+* **`TERM` signal:** Is your game server tolerant of graceful termination?
+If you wish to support voluntary disruption, your game server must handle the `TERM` signal (even if it runs to completion after receiving `TERM`).
-* **Disruption Tolerance:** Is your game server tolerant of disruption in a timely fashion?
-If your game server can handle the `TERM` signal and has [terminationGracePeriodSeconds](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#hook-handler-execution) configured for a period less than 10 minutes, meaning that the game way to control disruption of your game servers that should be applicable to most cloud products with default configurations: [`GameServerSpec.eviction`]({{< ref "/docs/Reference/agones_crd_api_reference.html#agones.dev/v1.GameServerSpec" >}})
+* **Termination Grace Period:** After receiving `TERM`, how long does your game server need to run?
+If you run to completion after receiving `TERM`, this is equivalent to the session length - if not, you can think of this as the cleanup time.
+In general, we bucket the grace period into "less than 10 minutes", "10 minutes to an hour", and "greater than an hour".
+(See [below](#whats-special-about-ten-minutes-and-one-hour) if you are curious about grace period considerations.)

 ## `eviction` API